4 Billion Years On

 This month in numbers

-Mexico experienced its warmest February to April on record, with temperatures averaging 20.41°C, an anomaly of +2.1°C above the 1961–1990 baseline.
+Mexico experienced its warmest February to April on record, with an average temperature of 20.41°C, an anomaly of +2.1°C compared to the 1961–1990 baseline.
 This marks the 1st warmest such period in 86 years of records.
-April 2026 itself was the 11th warmest April on record, with an average temperature of 22.33°C, which is +1.3°C above the baseline.
-Globally, April 2026 was the 2nd warmest April for land temperatures, and the February–April period ranked as the 2nd warmest on record globally for land temperatures.
+April 2026 alone saw an average temperature of 22.33°C, ranking as the 11th warmest April on record with an anomaly of +1.3°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C.

 What changed